oroinc/documentation/crm/admin_guide/integrations/dotmailer_configuration.rst

 To configure dotmailer integration, ensure that you have dotmailer extension installed in your instance of OroCRM.
 For installation instructions, click `here <https://marketplace.orocrm.com/package/orocrm-dotmailer-integration/>`_.

-Create API Managed User on the Dotmailer Side
+Create API Managed User on the dotmailer Side
 ---------------------------------------------

 To configure integration with OroCRM on the dotmailer side, you need to